I’m one of those SUPER rare Florida residents who is ACTUALLY Florida-born. Born and raised!

 And this year, we’ve crossed quite a few off the list.

-#1 Manatee Viewing Center
+go to my site #1 Manatee Viewing Center

 Located in Apollo Beach (about 30 minutes south of Tampa) at 6990 Dickman Road.